honerlaw/serverless-inversify-util/README.md

 ```

+## Generator
+The generator is the core of `serverless-inversify-util`.
+It gathers all of the metadata, converts the metadata into a serverless.yml file, generates a handler.js file which maps all of the service handler's to the serverless.yml config, and finally moves all of the necessary files into a folder which is ready to be deployed using `serverless deploy`.

+The generator can be extended or used in your own script to allow custom variations of script generation.
+This may be useful to add automatic deployment for each service or to even build multiple services.

+The best way to understand how the generator works is to simply take a look at the `execute` method in [generator.ts](typescript/lib/script/generator.ts).

 ## TODO
-1. Get tests up and running correctly, need a solid way of testing the template logic as well.
-2. Include more of the serverless config definition in the `Service` decorator.
-Next step will be resources.
+1. Include more of the serverless config definition in the `Service` decorator.
-3. Allow multiple services to be registered.
+2. Allow multiple services to be registered.
-4. Clean up the code as much as possible and potentially remove some of the dependencies.
+    1. Accept multiple input entry files.
+We need to be able to compile and build each service separately.
-5. Webpack support through plugins?
+3. Webpack support through plugins?
-6. More default handlers (e.g. S3, etc)
+4. More default handlers (e.g. S3, etc)
+5. Add more documentation around Generator class